Developer Productivity

 Avoid extending your working hours.
 It makes programmers tired, frustrated and more prone to making errors.
 In most cases, you should aim to reduce your working hours and optimize how you work.

 Care about your work.
-If you do not want to be productive you will not become productive.
-Accept that development is your work, not only something you do for fun.
+If you do not want to be productive, you will not become productive.
+Accept that development is your work, not only something you do only for fun.

-Overcome overconfidence when working.
-Developers give themselves free time based on good productivity when it really should be used to make up inaccurate estimates.
+Notice overconfidence when working.
+Developers give themselves mental free time based on good productivity when it really should be used to make up inaccurate estimates.

 You complete an one day task in two hours.